Peakboard/peakboard-templates.github.io/_templates/Intralogistics-Receive-Orders-via-MQTT/en.md

 ---
 ![](img/peakboard-mqtt-dashboards.gif)

-# how it works
+# How it works

 How exactly this template works and how you can build it yourself, you can find out in this YouTube Video:
 {% include video.html image='img/youtube_en.jpg' video_id='UFPcmPQRG-4' %}

-# possible data sources
+# Possible data sources

 This template uses MQTT for the communication between the different screens.
 You could also use another technology or write the data into a database such as ODBC, MS SQL Server, Oracle, MySQL, PostgreSQL, MongoDB and [many more](https://peakboard.com/en/interfaces/).

-# related template
+# Related template

 This template works in connection with [this template](https://templates.peakboard.com/Intralogistics-Order-Parts-with-MQTT/en).
 Which creates new orders.